atumat/Election-Management-System/README.md

 MySQL is an open-source relational database management system.
 As with other relational databases.
 A relational database includes tables containing rows and columns.
 For example, a typical business order entry database would include a table that describes a customer with columns for name, address, phone number and so forth.

+The connect() function of the mysql. connector module is used to establish a connection between the MySQL database and Python.
+When we call the method, we send the connection object along with the database information, including HostName, username, and password.